Recollections of YPEC and YTEC 1976–1986

 Jeff Mead was the site’s General Manager, though as he chain-smoked his way through at least forty cigarettes a day I never hung around in his office any longer than necessary, so barely got to know him.
 I seem to recall in his spare-time he was a dab hand at making oak furniture.

-‘Traff’ (Gordon Trafford) and his assistant in the physical testing department, Gordon Pilkington, and Gordon’s assistant Peter Buckell.
+‘Traff’ (Douglas Trafford) and his assistant in the physical testing department, Gordon Pilkington, and Gordon’s assistant Peter Buckell.

 Malcolm Riley ran the thermal conductivity testing department, with his assistant Paul Bell.